oomph-lib/oomph-lib/CMAKE_NOTES.md

 ## Preserve previously-installed (third-party) libraries

-- Once a third-party library has been installed, you may want to move it's installation from the `build/` folder to some other folder of your choice.
-If you wipe the `build/` folder and want to tell `oomph-lib` that you already have an installation of the third-party library that you want to use again, you'll need to specify a path to it with the variable `-DOOMPH_WITH_FOO=BAR`, where `FOO` is one of the supported values and `BAR` is the path to the installation (it should contain a `include` and `lib` subdirectory).
+- Once a third-party library has been installed, you may want to move the installation from the `build/` folder **[not sure this is true, I think they get installed to the same location as the library unless we've explicitly set `<INSTALL_DIR>` with `ExternalProject`/`FetchContent`]** to some other folder of your choice.
+If you move the installation then wipe the `build/` folder, you can tell `oomph-lib` when you next build it that you already have an installation of the same third-party library.
+To do you'll need to specify a path to it with the variable `-DOOMPH_WITH_FOO=BAR`, where `FOO` is one of the supported values and `BAR` is the path to the installation (it should contain a `include` and `lib` subdirectory).
 For example, if you moved `Trilinos`
 ```bash
 cmake -G Ninja -DOOMPH_WITH_TRILINOS="~/trilinos_install" -B build
 ```
-In general, it is rather painful to specify this flag so we recommend you specify this value in your `CMakeUserPresets.json` file.
+In general, it is rather painful to specify this flag so we recommend specifying this value in your `CMakeUserPresets.json` file.